data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ## Analysis

 In the last section we focused on importing our dataset.
-In this section, we will ask: how have child counts changed over time?
+In this section, we will ask, "How have child counts changed over time?"
 First, we'll use visualization to explore the number of students in special education over time.
 In particular, we'll compare the count of male and female students.
 Next, we'll use what we learn from our visualizations to quantify any differences that we see.

-### Visualize the Dataset
+### Visualize the dataset

 Showing this many states in a plot can be overwhelming, so to start we'll make a subset of the dataset.
 We can use a function in the {dplyr} package called